H.R. 3950: Truth in Gender Act of 2025

 Why it matters

-The bill does not just state definitions — it orders the executive branch to use them everywhere.
-Within 30 days of enactment, the Secretary of Health and Human Services must issue guidance to federal agencies and the public.
-Agency heads then must use the Section 2 definitions in statutes, regulations, guidance, and official business, must use the word "sex" rather than "gender," and must require forms to list only "male" or "female" while barring requests for "gender identity."
-The Secretary of State, Secretary of Homeland Security, and Director of the Office of Personnel Management would also have to make sure passports, visas, Global Entry cards, and federal personnel records reflect sex as defined in the bill.
+From there, the bill turns definitions into marching orders.
+Within 30 days, the Secretary of Health and Human Services has to issue government-wide guidance.
+Every agency would then have to use these definitions in its rules, forms, and official business, use the word "sex" instead of "gender," and limit forms to "male" or "female" without asking for gender identity.
+The State Department, Homeland Security, and the Office of Personnel Management would have to make passports, visas, Global Entry cards, and federal personnel records reflect sex as the bill defines it.

 1